 The next time you hear your smoke detector beeping, stop and look for signs of an actual fire.
 It's also possible for a power surge to affect the detector and make it turn on.
-Problems of this type typically occur with smoke detectors and alarms hard-wired into your home's electrical system.
+Problems of this type typically occur with smoke detectors hard-wired into your home's electrical system.
 Power surges have little to no effect on battery-operated smoke detectors.

 How Smoke Detectors Work

 The design of smoke detectors let the machines scan the surrounding air for temperature changes and smoke, which indicates a fire.
 You might notice that your detector sounds when exposed to cigarette smoke because the smoke in the air is a sign of fire.

 Power surges occur when a system experiences an overload of electrical currents.
-You can experience a power surge in your own home when you plug too many items into one outlet or when a storm passes through the area.
+You can experience a power surge in your own home when you plug too many items into one outlet, after a power outage or when a storm passes through the area.
 When lightning hits an electrical breaker or in the ground near the breaker, it can cause a power surge.